Yoga >> Practice Yoga >> Physiological Benefits Of Yoga Practice

-Physiological Benefits Of Yoga Practice
+Physiological Benefits Of Practicing Yoga

+Everyday, scientists and doctors are finding new Physiological benefits of Yoga practice.
 Research reveals that Yoga regular practise helps relieve symptoms of a lot of common and potentially life-threatening ailments.
 These include arthritis, arteriosclerosis, chronic fatigue, diabetes, asthma and obesity.

 Respiratory Tract Problems

+In all Respiratory Tract Problems, people practising Yoga stand a better chance of having the ability to control their breathing patterns.
 Through Yogic breathing exercises (Pranayama) one can control an attack of severe shortness of breath.
 Best of all, without any medical assistance.

 Research, done at Yoga centers around the world, has shown remarkable results in alleviating asthma symptoms.
 It has also shown that the practise of Yoga can usually curtail and even prevent asthma attacks.
 That too, without having to resort to drugs or steroids.